saitormit/Auto-Loan-Calculator/README.md

 - Doughnut Chart: Visualizes the ratio of the car price paid to the total interest paid over the loan.
 - Scatter Plot: Shows how the principal decreases over time.
 - Table: Lists a month-by-month breakdown of the remaining principal.

+## Technology Used

+- Backend: Django (Python)
+- Database: PostgreSQL
+- Frontend: HTML, CSS, JavaScript
+- Charts and Visualization: Chart.js for doughnut and scatter plots

+## Future Improvements
+- Add a user authentication system to allow users to track their loan calculations across sessions.
+- Allow the user to select saved loans and compare them on a different UI fragment
+- Finalize early payment and refinancing features